chorman0773/stories/src/shrai-rheal/book-1/chapter-1.md

 Alyssa checked something on their console, then responded swiftly, "Reactor Control reports that the chamber is at 90% saturation.
 Estimate 2 minutes until ignition potential."

-"Understood," I responded, then pull up my own console, reviewing the logs from the previous test.
+"Understood," I responded, then pulled up my own console, reviewing the logs from the previous test.
 This was the third ignition test of the SRF Fusion Reactor.
 The previous two attempts, designed to allow us to shut down our Antimatter Reactor for good, had failed for various reasons, with the first not even achieving ignition.
 The second log showed that it had held for 25 seconds before failing.
 Since then, I had personally worked with some of our top engineers to adjust the ignition program in the Reactor Control System.
 We also had slightly adjusted the ignition mixture, a soup of ionized deuterium and tritium.

 "Sir, Reactor Control reports chamber is at saturation and we can begin the ignition sequence, " the researcher I had previously prompted interrupted my thinking, informing me of the status update.